mindsphere/devops-demo/agent/README.md

    define all the Aspects again in the agent, and then need to map them to the actual values in the first Asset

-Also note that files & events can be uploaded to any of the two Assets, which seems a bit weird; the data points can *only* be uploaded to the Asset, so we could end up in the situation that we have some uploaded data in the Asset and other in the Agent.
+The timeseries data in the MindSphere can be mapped from an agent to one or multiple assets.
+This is useful for example in scenarios where you have e.g. an environment temperature sensor data and you want to assign that timeseries to all the assets which are in the room.

+The files and the events don't require mappings and they can be assigned directly to the assets.

-Probably the best option is to keep everything in the actual Asset, not the Agent.
+It is in most cases the best option to keep everything in the actual Asset and to not upload any data to the Agent.
 The Agent has other interesting data though, like the *Online Status*